J41R0/ce.skills.evaluator/README.md

 # Skills evaluator service

-Default skill evaluator project for cuban engineer plataform
+Skills evaluator project for cuban.engineer plataform

 ## Install and run the application